Oregon Association of Independent Inns

 This is Oregon’s biggest wine growing region and produces two-thirds of the state’s wine production.

 Dundee Hills AVA: The first grapes in Willamette Valley were planted in the Dundee Hills.
 This area is still the most densely planted in the state.
-Dundee Hills AVA is a sub-AVA of the Willamette Valley AVA.Learn more about Dundee Hills AVA wineries.Stay at: Franziska Haus Bed & Breakfast and La Bastide Bed and Breakfast
+Dundee Hills AVA is a sub-AVA of the Willamette Valley AVA.

 McMinnville AVA: This AVA created the International Pinot Noir Celebration, a three-day event, famous around the globe, as a mecca for lovers of Pinot noir and northwest cuisine.
 The McMinnville AVA is a sub-AVA of the Willamette Valley AVA.

 Eola-Amity Hills AVA: More than 30 wineries and 100 vineyards comprise this AVA, which sits 250 to 700 feet above sea level.
 The Eola-Amity Hills AVA is a sub-AVA of the Willamette Valley AVA.
-Learn more about Eola-Amity Hills’ wineries here.

-See the Eola-Amity Hills vineyards.
-Stay at: Bella Collina Bed & Breakfast
+Stay at Bella Collina Bed & Breakfast

 Chehalem Mountains AVA: Nearly 70,000 acres of this AVA hold 2,600 acres of grapes, grown in over 170 vineyards, and more than 50 wineries.
 The Chehalem Mountains AVA is a sub-AVA of the Willamette Valley AVA.

-Explore the Chehalem Mountains’ wineries and vineyards here.
+• Explore the Chehalem Mountains’ wineries and vineyards here

 Van Duzer AVA: This new wine region is a big growing area within the state.
 It features six bonded wineries and nearly 1,000 planted acres.
 The Van Duzer AVA is a sub-AVA of the Willamette Valley AVA.
 Learn more about Van Duzer wineries here.

-Stay at: Airlie Farm
+Stay atAirlie Farm

 Less than 7,000 acres of grapes are divvied up between dozens of varieties, with Pinot Noir, Pinot Gris, Syrah, Tempranillo, Merlot, Cabernet Franc, Cabernet Sauvignon, and Riesling among the most popular.
-Learn more about Southern Oregon wines here.
+Learn more about Southern Oregon wine here.

 Umpqua Valley AVA: This region’s wine growing history dates back to the 1880s when German immigrants who had worked for Beringer Bros., the oldest continuously operating vineyard in Napa, planted the first wine grape vineyard in the Valley.
 It since continues to evolve.
 The Umpqua Valley AVA is a sub-AVA of the Southern Oregon AVA.